dali-lab/envision-earth-mobile/README.md

 #### Linting

 ESLint is set up in this project.
-To keep code clean, always remember to run `npm run lint` and fix any lint problems before merging into master.
+To keep code clean, always remember to run `yarn run lint` and fix any lint problems before merging into master.

+## Deployment

+For dev deployment testing, the app is deployed on Expo, under the account `grazing.earth.dev@gmail.com`.
+Credentials and further instructions can be found in the official Handoff Document.

+For user testing, the app is deployed on Testflight, under the account `grazing.earth.dev@gmail.com`.
+Credentials and further instructions can be found in the official Handoff Document.

+### Publishing Updates

+Run the following command, **making sure** to replace "1" with a **new, unique** version number (it will not work otherwise):

+`eas update --branch dev --message "1"`

+This will both update Expo and Testflight.

+### Add New User Testers (Testflight)

+1. Log into [App Store Connect](https://appstoreconnect.apple.com/) with the credentials as specified in the official Handoff Document.
+2. Go to Apps > Grazing Earth > TestFlight > Internal Testing
+3. Add the desired email. **However, make sure that the requested email is the one used by that person's Apple ID!**
+4. The invited person should recieve an email with further instructions.

 ## Authors & Credits
 - Eric Lu '25